 Texas SmartBuy.
 Texas SmartBuy, maintained by SPD, is the State of Texas online marketplace for non-IT goods and services.
-As the State's central e-procurement system, agencies and local governments utilize the web-based ordering system to access hundreds of competitively bid and awarded state contracts with almost 2 million items available.
+As the State's central e-procurement system, it is utilized by agencies and local governments to access hundreds of competitively bid and awarded state contracts.
+The web-based ordering system houses almost 2 million items.